brainlife/docs/docs/apps/helloworld.md

 !!! info
     You can see more concrete examples of Brainlife apps at [Brainlife hosted apps](https://github.com/search?q=org%3Abrain-life+app-).

-To run your App through Brainlife, you will need to do following.
+To run your App on Brainlife, you will need to do following.

 1. [Register your App on Brainlife.](/apps/register/)